 Ms. Czyż has a joint master’s degree in intercultural mediations from the universities of Lille 3 and KU Leuven, as well as a bachelor's degree in journalism and communications from the University of Wroclaw.

 [email protected] | +32 (2) 23 52 268

-Lucía Salgado is a Research Assistant at MPI Europe, where she focuses on European policies related to migrant integration and return.
+Lucía Salgado is an Associate Policy Analyst at MPI Europe, where she focuses on European policies related to migrant integration and return.